Facial nerve: Facial expression

-The main function of the facial nerve is motor control of all of the muscles of facial expression.
+The main function of the facial nerve is motor control of all the muscles of facial expression.
 It also innervates the posterior belly of the digastric muscle, the stylohyoid muscle, and the stapedius muscle of the middle ear.
-All of these muscles are striated muscles of branchiomeric origin developing from the 2nd pharyngeal arch.
+These skeletal muscles are developed from the second pharyngeal arch.

 Facial sensation

 In addition, the facial nerve receives taste sensations from the anterior two-thirds of the tongue via the chorda tympani.
 Taste sensation is sent to the gustatory portion (superior part) of the solitary nucleus.
-General sensation from the anterior two-thirds of tongue are supplied by afferent fibers of the third division of the fifth cranial nerve (V-3).
-These sensory (V-3) and taste (VII) fibers travel together as the lingual nerve briefly before the chorda tympani leaves the lingual nerve to enter the tympanic cavity (middle ear) via the petrotympanic fissure.
+General sensation from the anterior two-thirds of tongue are supplied by afferent fibers of the third division of the fifth cranial nerve (CN V-3).
+These sensory (CN V3) and taste (VII) fibers travel together as the lingual nerve briefly before the chorda tympani leaves the lingual nerve to enter the tympanic cavity (middle ear) via the petrotympanic fissure.
 It joins the rest of the facial nerve via the canaliculus for chorda tympani.
 The facial nerve then forms the geniculate ganglion, which contains the cell bodies of the taste fibers of chorda tympani and other taste and sensory pathways.
 From the geniculate ganglion, the taste fibers continue as the intermediate nerve which goes to the upper anterior quadrant of the fundus of the internal acoustic meatus along with the motor root of the facial nerve.
 The intermediate nerve reaches the posterior cranial fossa via the internal acoustic meatus before synapsing in the solitary nucleus.

 The facial nerve also supplies a small amount of afferent innervation to the oropharynx below the palatine tonsil.
 There is also a small amount of cutaneous sensation carried by the nervus intermedius from the skin in and around the auricle (outer ear).